callstack/react-native-builder-bob/README.md

 - TypeScript definitions (uses `tsc` to generate declaration files)
 - Android AAR files

-## Why

-Metro handles compiling source code for React Native libraries, but it's possible to use them in other targets such as web.
-Currently, to handle this, we need to have multiple babel configs and write a long `babel-cli` command in our `package.json`.
-We also need to keep the configs in sync between our projects.

-Just as an example, this is a command we have in one of the packages: `babel --extensions '.js,.ts,.tsx' --no-babelrc --config-file=./babel.config.publish.js src --ignore '**/__tests__/**' --copy-files --source-maps --delete-dir-on-start --out-dir dist && del-cli 'dist/**/__tests__' && yarn tsc --emitDeclarationOnly`.
-This isn't all, there's even a separate `babel.config.publish.js` file.
-And this only works for webpack and Metro, and will fail on Node due to ESM usage.

-Bob wraps tools such as `babel` and `typescript` to simplify these common tasks across multiple projects.
-It's tailored specifically to React Native projects to minimize the configuration required.

 ## Usage

 ### Creating a new project